xulihang/BasicCAT-website/imagetrans/index.md

 ### Translation assist

 It can call a variety of machine translation engines.
-It also supports translation memory and term management and other common functions of computer-aided translation software
+It also supports translation memory, corpus concordance, term management and other common functions of computer-aided translation software.
+It has a sound effects words search engine designed for translating comics.

 ### Precise text removal and reinjection